-Northern Roots is located right next to Oldham’s award-winning Alexandra Park and runs all the way down to Park Bridge Heritage Centre.
+Northern Roots is located right next to Oldham’s award-winning Alexandra Park and runs all the way down to Park Bridge Heritage Centre and beyond.
 The main entry point to the site is at the junction where Kings Road meets Honeywell Lane.
 There is a small car park and the best post code to use for Sat Nav is OL8 2BJ.

 There are currently no toilets or facilities on the site.
-Facilities in neighbouring Alexandra Park include public toilets and café.
+Facilities in neighbouring Alexandra Park include public toilets, playground and a café.

 The site has a mixture of hard surface paths and un-surfaced paths, so isn’t fully accessible to wheelchair users and mobility scooters.

-When we’re able to, we’ll be launching a programme of events and activities on the Northern Roots site.
-From family bug hunts and volunteering to bird watching and star gazing, there’ll be plenty to get involved with, so follow us on Facebook, Twitter and Instagram for updates.
-And if you’re out and about on site for your daily exercise, please share your photos and thoughts with us on our social platforms – we’d love to see them.
+Follow Northern Roots on Facebook, Twitter and Instagram for updates.
+And if you’re out and about on site, please share your photos and tag us in – we’d love to see them.